 ALERT BAY, British Columbia — You’re floating in the ocean when a massive killer whale approaches and gently releases a piece of prey right in front of you, then waits to see what you’ll do.
 It might ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Two killer whales have been caught "kissing" on camera in a fiord in northern Norway.
-A group of snorkelers-turned-citizen-scientists captured the moment last October, and now the internet is going ...
+A group of ...

 In the study, researchers from Canada, New Zealand and Mexico reported on 34 interactions spanning two decades in which orcas in the wild attempted to offer food to humans.
 The incidents took place in ...